xuanzhichen/xuanzhichen/README.md

 I wish to work for the programming that **advances the ways about how we process, analyze, and leverage tremendous volumes of data or signals given by our brains**, contributing my modest efforts to the current-and-future thriving communities of brain science.

-For future research and long-term career, my coding ideation might have involved:
+For my career in solving engineering problems and digging in research interest, my coding ideation in relation of brain science might have involved:
 * Building integrated computational platforms (framework) for processing variant types of brain data or signals;
-* Providing the APIs applied to data or signals that encapsulate AI-propelled and mathematical-based approaches for brain analysis;
+* Providing the APIs for the brain analysis that encapsulates AI-propelled and mathematical-based approaches;
-* Strengthening controllable intelligent-agents and effective human-machine interactions.
+* Strengthening effective human-machine interactions, highly controllable intelligent agents, and biologically plausible computational architectures.

 #### 💬 Reach Out
 Email: xuanzhichen.42@gmail.com